Jocelyn Blore

 According to the BLS, forensic scientists typically need a bachelor’s degree in natural science and on-the-job training in law enforcement and laboratory procedures.
 Licensing and certification are optional but highly recommended to help forensic scientists earn the highest credibility in their profession.

 The time spent outside or in an office is a second consideration between CSIs and forensic scientists.
 The BLS showed that criminal investigators split their time between desk and fieldwork, while forensic scientists work almost exclusively in laboratory settings.
-Because crime happens at all hours of the day, so does the work of CSI professionals, who can be called in when necessary to investigate a crime scene.
+Because crime happens at all hours of the day, so too does the work of CSI professionals who can be called in when needed to investigate a crime scene.

 It’s important to note that while these two positions are distinct, they share some responsibilities and work environment settings.
 The certificate and degree programs featured here provide professionals with many career pathways to pursue one or both of these CSI careers.

 Luckily for people with employment, familial, or other time commitments, there’s a growing array of online certificates and degrees for aspiring CSIs.
-These programs have more flexible course scheduling since students can log in from anywhere with a decent internet connection for lectures, assignments, case studies, and exams.
+These programs have more flexible scheduling for courses since students can log in from anywhere with a decent internet connection for lectures, assignments, case studies, and exams.

 Becoming a crime scene investigator (CSI) involves hands-on empirical experience and rigorous didactic instruction.
 The International Crime Scene Investigators Association (ICSIA) reports that while some CSIs start as police officers, others may pursue an associate’s or bachelor’s degree in a field such as criminal justice, forensics, crime scene investigation, or a related field.
 ICSIA adds that only the largest (and busiest) police departments typically have full-time CSIs.
 In contrast, smaller, more rural areas may have other law enforcement personnel taking on the CSI responsibilities as they arise.